 The Daily Egyptian routinely wins awards from the Illinois College Press Association for students' coverage of sports, administration, campus and the community.
 The DE was also the recipient of the National Newspaper Pacemaker for General Excellence, the nation’s most prestigious award.

-The organization's revenue comes through advertising and a $9 per semester student fee.
+The organization's revenue comes through advertising and a small student fee.
 The university does not provide any funding for the production of the newspaper, only facilities.
 All computers, newsprint, supplies and salaries are paid for through advertising revenue.